Nutzzz/SpinnakerAdventure/README.md

 The game was written in Apple assembly, and was released in its native form, which is why I was unable to dump the file contents.
 The other ports were adapted into SAS but some features were apparently lost in translation.

+The text was in all-caps (ungh!), and the initial ports to Commodore and IBM were as well.
+Thankfully, they fixed this on the Atari and Macintosh ports.

 ### Other non-SAS games

 For completeness, I'll mention that Telarium published two other non-SAS adventure games: Agatha Christie's [*The Scoop*](https://en.wikipedia.org/wiki/The_Scoop_(video_game)), and [*Shadowkeep*](https://en.wikipedia.org/wiki/Shadowkeep_(video_game)) [[filfre]](https://www.filfre.net/2013/10/shadowkeep/) (novelized by Alan Dean Foster so they could say it was based on a book).